lodomo/lodomo.github.io/DevJournal.md

 The form works!!!

 Now all that's left is to clean up the code, add more comments and make the video...

+## Oh No.

+### March 13th 2025

+I woke up and checked what the site looks like when it's pushed compared to what it looks like on live-server.
+Every single picture is broken.

+I thought I was almost done...